shirsbrunner/shirsbrunner.github.io/src/articles/20250119_Type_Ultra/article.md

 ## It's a first draft

-This is missing numbers, a some punctuation, and some special characters.
+This is missing polish, punctuation, and special characters.

 {%include 'partials/textsample.njk' %}